 Shredded paper, newspaper or cardboard (as long as it’s non-glossy)

-Pet waste: Leave this stuff out if you’re going to use your compost on edible plants.
-Some folks say it’s okay to compost for ornamentals, but I like to err on the side of safety and find a different way to dispose of my pet’s waste.
+Leave this stuff out if you’re going to use your compost to grow edible plants.
+While some folks may say pet waste is okay to compost for decorative plants, it’s best to find a different way to dispose of it.

-Non-organic materials or compounds: Plastics, chemicals, pesticides … if you wouldn’t want it in your garden, don’t put it in your compost!
+Plastics, chemicals, pesticides … if you wouldn’t want it in your garden, don’t put it in your compost!

-Chopping food scraps prior to adding them to the bin makes for quicker compost..
-You could even blend all your kitchen scraps prior to putting them in the compost bin, and add layers of browns in between.
-If you’re short on time (or like me, a little bit lazy), it’s okay to toss a whole banana peel in there every once in a while.
+Chop or blend food scraps first: Breaking down your scraps into smaller pieces first makes for quicker compost.
+If blending, try adding layers of “browns” in between.
+If you’re short on time, it’s okay to toss a whole banana peel in there every once in a while.

-To keep food scraps from getting too smelly before they make it outside. try a small kitchen compost pail fitted with a carbon filter.
-Collect scraps under the sink a few days at a time, and make one trip out to the compost bin once you’re ready.
+Use a filter to prevent smells: To keep food scraps from getting too smelly before they make it outside, try a small kitchen compost pail fitted with a carbon filter.
+Collect scraps under the sink for a few days, then make one trip out to the compost bin once you’re ready.
 While the filter keeps most smells at bay, it’s best to take scraps out every three days.